rsfl/splunk-mcp-llm-siemulator/README.md

 # SPLUNK MCP / LLM SIEMulator by Rod Soto rodsoto.net
+# There is also a more stable Linux version here https://github.com/rsfl/splunk-mcp-llm-siemulator-linux
 # Docker based, developed under Windows 11 Host, Docker 4.42.0, Python 3.13.1

 # Includes (ALL LOCAL)